 There are a couple of galette stalls in the market – one by the big wheel, and another one on the mid level towards Santa Land.

 Head down towards Santa Land and you’ll spot a large stall that specialises in everything fried potato, from chips to twirly potatoes on a stick.
 Seen as these are fried in vegetable oil, they are suitable for vegans.
 The piri piri and salt & vinegar seasonings are good for vegans too.

 At £5 a pop, they don’t offer the best value for money, but might be worth it for the novelty Instagram factor.

-New for 2018!
-Next door to the Chip Stick stall you will find Pizza Pitch, which sells whole pizzas with the option of vegan cheese.
+Hankering for some pizza?
+Head to Pizza Pitch, which once again has the option for vegan cheese this year.
 As the base and tomato sauce is already safe for vegans in any case, this is a good option if you are feeling VERY hungry!

 The pizzas look quite big, which make them perfect for sharing (or for keeping to yourself, if you are absolutely ravenous).

 The vegan option at Edinburgh’s Christmas is not too bad this year.
 It’s still unclear whether the mulled wine is vegan (sorry) and most of the mainstream stalls refuse to stray away from the usual pork bratwurst, but it’s heartening to see that there is a dedicated vegan stall this year – even if it is tucked away slightly in the Southside area.